NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slot.md

 # Slots

 Slots are one of the single most powerful tools in DiceCloud V2.
 A slot on its own serves no function, but it can be filled from the character tab to add properties from libraries.
-These can be percisely controlled using tags and can reduce the time to make a character to a matter of seconds when set up properly.
+These can be precisely controlled using tags and can reduce the time to make a character to a matter of seconds when set up properly.

 ## Components